Cotalker/documentation/blog/2021-06-01-multiplechoice_subproperties.md

 </div>
 <div class="card__body">

 With the **subproperty filter**, you can easily customize multiple-choice surveys, i.e., answers to one survey question will filter the possible options in the following questions.
 Though similar to our [_hierarchy selection_](/docs/documentation/admin/survey/components/multiple_choice#tree-selector) tool, the **subproperty filter** gives you greater control to set the _elements_ users will be able to choose.
+(Thanks to all of our users' feedback we were able revise and edit this section to include more examples.)

 </div>
 <div class="card__footer">